Last updated on January 17, 2021

 There are many techniques that can be used.
-Among them are systematic desensitisation, deep breathing, visualisation and guided imagery, positive affirmations, and reward systems.
-The added bonus is that some psychologists who specialize in phobias and anxiety disorders work together with phobic-friendly dentists.
-In that case, you won’t have to search for a suitable dentist, once you’re ready for it.
+Among them are systematic desensitisation, deep breathing, visualisation and guided imagery, positive affirmations, hypnosis, and reward systems.
+The added bonus is that some therapists who specialise in phobias and anxiety work together with phobic-friendly dentists.
+That way, you won’t have to search for a suitable dentist, once you’re ready for it.

 Working with a Dentist – Desensitisation and Systematic Desensitisation

 Systematic desensitisation can work really well, also for more severe needle phobias.
 But you need to be open to the idea.
-Some people simply “don’t want to know”, and this technique requires you to actually expose yourself to the noxious stimulus.
+Some people simply “don’t want to know”, and this technique requires you to actually expose yourself to what you fear.

-If this is a method you fancy, make sure your dentist of choice is familiar with it (or a similar technique).
+If this is a method you fancy, make sure your dentist of choice is familiar with it.